Principal listing and maintenance requirements and procedures

 There are technically no unacceptable jurisdictions of incorporation for companies seeking to list on the TSX.
 However, if an applicant's jurisdiction does not require incorporated companies to provide certain shareholder protections, the TSX may require certain amendments be made to a company's articles of incorporation (or equivalent document) as a condition of listing.
 Additional scrutiny may be faced by entities organized in or with principal properties or businesses located in emerging market jurisdictions.

 Apart from TSX regulations, the Canadian federal government also maintains restrictions on economic activities between Canada and certain foreign countries.
-While the specific extent of the sanctions varies by country, Canada currently maintains sanctions or restrictions against the following countries: Belarus, Central African Republic, China, Democratic People's Republic of Korea, Democratic Republic of the Congo, Haiti, Iran, Iraq, Lebanon, Libya, Mali, Moldova, Myanmar, Nicaragua, Russia, Somalia, South Sudan, Sri Lanka, Sudan, Syria, Tunisia, Ukraine, Venezuela, Yemen and Zimbabwe.
-While this legislation may not directly prohibit listing on the exchange, it may, depending on the country involved, restrict a foreign company's ability to trade its shares or raise capital through its TSX listing.
+While the specific extent of the sanctions varies by country, Canada currently maintains sanctions or restrictions against the following countries: Belarus, Central African Republic, China, Democratic People's Republic of Korea (North Korea), Democratic Republic of the Congo, Guatemala, Haiti, Iran, Iraq, Lebanon, Libya, Moldova, Myanmar, Nicaragua, Russia, Somalia, South Sudan, Sri Lanka, Sudan, Syria, Ukraine, Venezuela, Yemen and Zimbabwe.
+While federal legislation may not directly prohibit listing on the TSX, it may, depending on the country involved, restrict a foreign company's ability to trade its shares or raise capital through its TSX listing.

 TSX listing requirements